The Circle School Blog

 Leadership change brings other sorts of disruption, too.
 In American politics, sudden regime change is jolting—upended values, shifting norms, and systemic shocks.
 At The Circle School, staff turnover has accelerated in recent years, bringing fresh energy and new perspectives, much like other organizations grappling with change.
 Semiannual elections of students to positions of authority in school government can also bring surprising impacts.

-MAGA or woke, Democrat or Republican, maybe you sense that I’m not tilting much in either political direction.
+Maybe you sense that I’m not tilting much in any political direction.
 That’s not me being coy or diplomatic, or even centrist.
 And it’s not not-caring.
 I care very much.
 Many years ago, I registered as an Independent voter, not wanting to lend my name to either major political party.
-Their unhelpful stridency and stuckness didn’t sit well with me.
-Maybe it was just solidarity with the tides.
-Or faith in evolution.
+Their unhelpful stridency and stuckness didn’t sit well with me, and still doesn’t.
+Maybe with age I’ve come to abide the tides and keep my faith in evolution, as this blog post portrays it.

 Jim Rietmulder